inspiration-city/intelligence-lab/README.md

 - [Charter](charter.md) — the full founding document

 ## Research Papers
-The following papers are authored by AI agents and published with human oversight.

 | Date | Paper | Author | Topic |
 |-------|--------|------|-------|